pokt-network/pocket-economics/README.md

 # Pocket Economic Design Repository

 ## Overview
-This repository is meant for...
+This repository holds all information regarding the economics for Pocket Network.

 ## Format
 The format to be used will be...